 That's what life is really about anyway: choices.
 While you describe yourself as feeling bored, what this might be hiding is a desire within you to try some new things, perhaps even take some risks and test your talents and interests.
 Maybe this is scary, or seems impossible within the context of your current living situation.

 When you think about moving on into your next few years of life, what do you picture?
 What are the opportunities that seem available?
 Maybe the "adults" you know are in jobs where they don't feel challenged or creative, or you've felt that way in school or jobs yourself.
 While it certainly takes all kinds of jobs and workers and types of people to keep the world moving, perhaps you'd like to see yourself doing something really amazing.
 Indeed, there are lots of ways to both earn money and contribute to your own and others' well-being, while filling your days with varied responsibilities to avoid the doldrums.
 Many people struggle to figure out what kind of career is right for them, and how to get there.
-The strategies in I want a better job! in Alice's Emotional Health archive may be helpful for you to consider.
+The strategies in I want a better job! from the Go Ask Alice!
+Emotional Health archive may be helpful for you to consider.